 Skip to main content

 From rTMS and theta burst to DLPFC and motor threshold.
-Every term you will encounter in TMS therapy, explained in plain language.
+Every term you'll encounter in TMS therapy, explained in plain language.

 Terms